 Their connections, local market knowledge and real estate expertise play an important role in ensuring you get the sales results you desire in the shortest time possible.

-To ensure you're choosing the best agent for the job, it pays to shop around and ask pertinent questions.
+To ensure you're choosing the best agent for the job, it pays ask pertinent questions.
 You'll need to feel comfortable with whomever you select when selling real estate.